 The nature of the Six Climatic Factors allows them to transform.

-What Is The History Of Chinese Medicine In New Zealand?
+The History Of Chinese Medicine In New Zealand

-Chinese immigrants brought Chinese Medicine to New Zealand in the 19th century.
+Historically, Chinese immigrants brought Chinese Medicine to New Zealand in the 19th century.
 Did you know Acupuncture was practised only in the Chinese community until the 1970s?
 Since then, Acupuncture has been largely integrated into New Zealand.
 It is now incorporated in the ACC scheme.
-It is also a preferred complimentary medicine by medical doctors.
+Indeed, it is also a preferred complimentary medicine by medical doctors.
 The 2006/2007 New Zealand Health Survey established that Kiwis love natural medicine.
-One in five people who sought treatment had seen an Acupuncturist in the past 12 months.
+Interestingly, one in five people who sought treatment had seen an Acupuncturist in the past 12 months.

 Ai-Ping, L., Jia, H-W, Xiao, C. & Lu, Q-P. (2004).
 Theory of traditional Chinese medicine and therapeutic method of diseases.
 World J Gastroenterol.
 Jul 1; 10(13): 1854–1856.
 Published online 2004 Jul 1. doi: 10.3748/wjg.v10.i13.1854 (Accessed 10 August 2018).